KeyviDev/keyvi/README.md

 In addition keyvi uses 3rdparty libraries which define their own licence.
 Please check their respective licence.
 The 3rdparty libraries can be found at [keyvi/3rdparty](/keyvi/3rdparty).

+## Contributing

+* Bug reports, feature requests and general question can be added as an Issue.

+* PRs are welcome.

+* Questions?
+Concerns?
+Feel free to [contact us](mailto:cliqz-oss@cliqz.com?subject=keyvi).